Montclair State University station

-Montclair State University, signed as Montclair State University Station at Little Falls, is a NJ Transit rail station on Clove Road near U.S. Route 46 ant the Montclair State University campus in the Great Notch area of Little Falls, New Jersey on the Montclair-Boonton Line.
+Montclair State University, signed as Montclair State University Station at Little Falls, is a NJ Transit rail station on Clove Road near U.S. Route 46 and the Montclair State University campus in the Great Notch area of Little Falls, New Jersey on the Montclair–Boonton Line.
 The station opened in 2004.

 History

 The station opened on October 20, 2004, and was built for $26 million, following the completion of the Montclair Connection.
 Although the station itself was not officially open, a temporary platform was built to allow the under-construction station to serve one of its main purposes as the Montclair-Boonton Line's primary transfer station.

 Station layout and service

-The station has two tracks and one sheltered, high-level island platform with an elevated walkway over the tracks connecting it to the parking deck and the college campus.
-The station is equipped with ticket machines and DepartureVision monitors displaying arrivals and departures.
-It is accessible as the platform is fully elevated and elevators are available in addition to stairs.
+The station has two tracks and one sheltered, high-level island platform with an elevated walkway over the tracks connectied to the parking deck and college campus.
+The station is equipped with ticket machines and DepartureVision monitors displaying train statuses.
+It is handicapped accessible as the platform is fully elevated and elevators are available in addition to stairs.
 The station was intended to be a park-and-ride, near a highway and with a large parking deck.